jalapeno/SRv6_dCloud_Lab/lab_2/lab_2-guide.md

 1. Enable SRv6 globally and define SRv6 locator and source address for outbound encapsulation
    - the source address should match the router's loopback0 ipv6 address
    - locator should match the first 48-bits of the router's loopback0
-   - locator name should match the router's name, for example on xrd01 locator name would be: "xrd01-locator"
+   - to keep things simple we're using the same locator name, 'MyLocator', on all nodes in the network
     ```
     segment-routing
       srv6